vinala/docs/src/routing.md

 this middleware need to be accepted from the framework. to do that, you should add it to `app/http/Filter.php`.

+to use this middleware to all routes, add it to `$middleware` array in Filter class,otherwise to use it in routes, add it to `$route` array in Filter class.

 ## Filters (Deprecated)